 Unfortunately, there is a tiny probability.
 The UAEJJF applied to represent BJJ in 2024 in Paris.
 Still, the IOC rejected the application because this federation has close ties to the UAE (United Arab Emirates) government.

-The problem with the lack of an international governing body might get resolved if UWW works together with the IOC.
+The problem with the lack of an international governing body might be resolved if UWW works with the IOC.
 It could make the sport suitable for the Olympic audience.

 Also, some jiu-jitsu federations work very hard to implement anti-doping rules in their competition policies, but random testing costs a lot.